Double Dribble: Definition and Basketball Rules (with Video!)

-In basketball, players cannot run with the ball without dribbling it.
-Players cannot begin and end an infinite number of dribbles, however.
-National Basketball Association rules prohibit players from beginning a second dribble after they have voluntarily ended the first.
+One of the more obscure basketball rules is the double dribble because it rarely happens over the course of a professional basketball game.
+The National Basketball Association, or NBA, rules prohibit players from beginning a second dribble after they have voluntarily ended the first.
 The phrase “double dribble” describes the violation of this rule.

-Once a player picks up his dribble by catching the ball with both hands, he must pass it or shoot it.
+Once an offensive player picks up his dribble by catching the ball with both hands, he must pass it to a teammate or shoot it.
 The player cannot begin a second dribble after ending the first.
-If he begins a second dribble after voluntarily ending the first, he commits a double dribble violation.
+If he dribbles a second time after voluntarily ending the first, he commits a double dribble violation.

-If a player begins a second dribble illegally, the referee will call a dribbling violation and that player’s team will lose possession of the ball.
+According to the FIBA rulebook, if a player begins a second dribble illegally, the referee will call a 'double dribbling' violation and that player’s team will lose possession of the ball.
 The opposing team will gain possession of the ball at the sideline nearest the violation but no closer to the baseline than the foul line extended.

 If a double dribble occurs and the player attempts a field goal, it is nullified.
 Double dribbling, like a shot clock violation, is not a personal foul so it will never result in a free throw or technical foul, only a turnover and an inbounds throw-in for the other team.
 It should be noted that the penalty is the same in the NCAA.
 There is no penalty to committing a second violation